Why Use A Weighted Blanket?

 Weighted Blanket Benefits

-A weighted blanket provides a sense of calm and security.
+A weighted blanket provides a sense of calm and security when used correctly.
 The pressure applied by the weight of the blanket stimulates the release of two brain chemicals – dopamine and serotonin – which have a calming effect.
 As a result, individuals who use weighted blankets often report feeling more relaxed and grounded.

 Weighted blanket benefits could be: